namurphy/uv-tutorial/README.md

 This is still the same `python` as before because we still need to _activate_ the virtual environment.
-The output of `uv venv` provides the command to activate the virtual environment, which differs depending on which shell you're using
+The output of `uv venv` provides the command to activate the virtual environment, which differs depending on which shell you're using:

 ```bash
 source .venv/bin/activate  # bash, sh, zsh